ananyakotia/ananyakotia.github.io/_posts/2018-06-13-other-writing.markdown

 ### Policy

-- 2018, <a href="https://www.epw.in/journal/2018/9/perspectives/should-states-target-3-fiscal-deficit.html" style="color:#2c7e5a;font-weight: 500;">Should States Target a 3% Fiscal Deficit?</a>, Economics and Political Weekly.
+- 2018, <a href="https://www.epw.in/journal/2018/9/perspectives/should-states-target-3-fiscal-deficit.html" style="color:#2c7e5a;font-weight: 500;">Should States Target a 3% Fiscal Deficit?</a>, *Economics and Political Weekly*.
     * <a style="color:#909090"> with Rathin Roy </a>
 <br/>
 <br/>